 Start by finding out more about our courses on our website.

-When the school receives your application, you will have an answer in a few weeks.
+When the school receives your application, we will review it and you will have an answer in a few days to one week.
 If you are accepted, you will have a few weeks to consider the offer and pay a registration fee (NOK 2 500,-).
+We might contact you if we have any questions.

 However, if you are a student from outside the European Union (EU), we accept an earlier application and give an answer within a few weeks.
 You will have to apply for a residence permit and the process can take several months.
 We recommend that you apply to the folk high school no later than May.